Introduction

 - pH of water being used for irrigation should range between 6.5 to 8.5.

-Residual sodium carbonate and bicarbonate content in water increases the pH.
+- Residual Sodium Carbonate and Bicarbonate Concentration content in water increases the pH.
 This can have an alkalising effect and raise the SAR index.
 Residual sodium carbonate below 1.5 mg/litre in irrigation water is safe.
-The following measures can be adopted for the management of this water quality:
+The following measures can be adopted for the management of this water quality.

 - Addition of gypsum in low calcium soil + leaching